 The Ford Fiesta is almost always the UK’s best-selling car, and part of its appeal is how much it costs to insure.
 If you hunt out a Style model on the used market, the 1.1-litre petrol engine provides very affordable insurance as it’s in group two.
-This model is no longer available, but the current entry-level Trend has a reasonable group-five rating.
+This model is no longer available, but the current entry-level Trend has a reasonable group four rating.
 The Trend comes with much more standard equipment than the Style did, including an eight-inch touchscreen with Apple and Android connectivity, air conditioning, all-round electric windows and fog lights.

 Even the base models are great fun to drive - the Fiesta is still the best-driving supermini on sale.
 Elsewhere, the Fiesta is quite spacious and has a bigger boot than some of its rivals, while inexpensive servicing and the sheer number of Ford dealers contribute to the Fiesta’s appeal.

 A previous Carbuyer Car of the Year winner, the fantastic-value Hyundai i10 remains one of our favourite small cars.
 It’s good-looking inside and out, well equipped and – with five doors and a 252-litre boot that beats its rivals for size – practical, too.
-The entry-level 1.0-litre petrol is impressively cheap to insure and is also economical, bringing running costs right down.
+The entry-level 1.0-litre petrol is impressively cheap to insure starting at group four and is also economical, bringing running costs right down.
 It’s not the quietest or smoothest car for long motorway journeys, but it comes highly recommended as a cost-effective urban runabout.

-Some petrol Skoda Citigo models occupy insurance group two, which might make the electric model’s group 11 rating look very high.
+Some older petrol Skoda Citigo models occupy insurance group two, which might make the electric model’s group 11 rating look very high.
 However, it’s one of the cheapest electric cars to insure and offers a decent range compared to similarly priced rivals.
 Factor in charging that costs much less than a tank of petrol and VED (road tax) exemption, and the Citigo e iV should be otherwise very cheap to run.

 We praised the petrol Citigo for its surprisingly spacious and well-built interior, plus its refinement on faster roads, and those positives are applicable for the EV version too.